josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 #### Style 05-18

-TypeScript's `--strictPropertyInitialization` compiler option ensures that a class initializes its properties during construction.
+The `--strictPropertyInitialization` compiler option in TypeScript ensures that a class initializes the associated properties during construction.
 When enabled, this option causes the TypeScript compiler to report an error if the class does not set a value to any property that is not explicitly marked as optional.

 By design, Angular treats all `@Input` properties as optional.